University of Canterbury

 Innovative programmes

-Over 100 different programmes are offered across 5 Colleges (Arts, Business and Law, Education, Engineering and Science).
-Whatever your academic interests, UC has a broad selection of courses to choose from.
-UC offers a comprehensive range of courses, including several that you’re unlikely to come across in your home country, such as Maori language and culture, Antarctic Studies and courses in Aotearoa New Zealand and Pacific literature, history and politics.
+Over 100 programmes are offered across 5 Colleges (Arts, Business and Law, Education, Engineering, Science).
+Whatever your academic interests, UC has a broad selection of courses.
+UC offers a comprehensive range of courses, including several you’re unlikely to come across in your home country, such as Maori language and culture, Antarctic Studies and courses in Aotearoa New Zealand and Pacific literature, history and politics.
 Whichever courses you choose, you’ll study alongside Kiwi students.
 Community service learning opportunity provides the opportunity to get involved in our community.
 CHCH 101: Strengthening Communities through Social Innovation* is a for-credit course incorporating service learning.
 Building on the community spirit of the famous Student Volunteer Army, you will conduct up to 20 hours of community service related to social innovation and volunteerism in Christchurch.

 Vibrant student community

 Students on campus have a choice of modern accommodation and access to all the amenities of a fully equipped student village.
-UC features a thriving student association plus over 140 student-led clubs catering to a huge range of interests.
+UC features a thriving student association plus over 140 student-led clubs.

-See how our Study Abroad and Exchange students have experienced New Zealand with their own photos and videos in our Youtube gallery.
+See how our Study Abroad and Exchange students have experienced New Zealand with their photos and videos in our YouTube gallery.

 Study Level